-- 1. The sickness benefit is paid out for calendar days, since the 15th calendar day of temporary incapacity to work, in case that the temporary incapacity to work lasts more than 14 days.
-The employee is thus covered by the sickness benefit every single (calendar) day of the temporary incapacity to work, no matter how many working days/shifts he/she did not worked out due to the contingency. - 2.
-The decisive period for determination of average earnings is usually12 12 calendar months preceding the calendar month in which the temporary incapacity to work occurred. - 3.
-The daily assessment base is the assessable income divided by the number of calendar days of the specified period (some days are not included in order to avoid unjustified dilution of the daily assessment base, for example the days when sickness benefits were provided). - The qualifying income consists of all income subject to social security contributions and contributions to the state employment policy calculated for an employee in the specified period. - 5.
-Reduction of the daily assessment base: 90% of the amount up to the first reduction limit is counted, 60% of the amount between the first and second reduction limit is counted, 30% between the second and third reduction limit is counted and the amount above the third reduction limit is not taken into account. - In 20172018, the first reduction limit is CZK 9421.000, the second reduction limit is CZK 1,4121,499 and the third reduction limit is CZK 2,8242,998. - 7.
-The daily benefit is calculated from the 15th to 30th calendar day fixed at the fixed rate of 60% of the daily assessment base-; from the 31st to 60th calendar day at the rate of 66% of the daily assessment base and from 61st calendar day the rate amounts to 72% of the daily assessment base13. - 8.
+- 2. The decisive period for determination of average earnings is usually9 12 calendar months preceding the calendar month in which the temporary incapacity to work occurred. - 3.
+The daily assessment base is the assessable income divided by the number of calendar days of the specified period (some days are not included in order to avoid unjustified dilution of the daily assessment base, for example the days when sickness benefits were provided). - 4.
+The qualifying income consists of all income subject to social security contributions and contributions to the state employment policy calculated for an employee in the specified period. - 5.
+Reduction of the daily assessment base: 90 % of the amount up to the first reduction limit is counted, 60 % of the amount between the first and second reduction limit is counted, 30 % between the second and third reduction limit is counted and the amount above the third reduction limit is not taken into account. - 6.
+In 2021, the first reduction limit is CZK 1,182, the second reduction limit is CZK 1,773 and the third reduction limit is CZK 3,545. - 7.
+The daily benefit is calculated from the 15th to 30th calendar day at the fixed rate of 60 % of the daily assessment base; from the 31st to 60th calendar day at the rate of 66 % of the daily assessment base and from 61st calendar day the rate amounts to 72% of the daily assessment base10. - 8.
 Sickness benefit is a multiple of the daily benefit and the number of calendar days of the duration of the temporary incapacity to work.